danpla/dpscreenocr/doc/manual.md

     as separator.
 If this option is disabled, pressing the hotkey will have no effect until the recognition is done.

-*   `selection_border_width` (`4` by default) width of the selection
+*   `selection_border_width` (`3` by default) width of the selection
     border.

-    Depending on the platform, the final width may be scaled proportionally to DPI, which may be a physical DPI of the display, a virtual DPI set via global GUI/font scale settings, or a combination of both.
+    Depending on the platform, the final width can be scaled proportionally to DPI, which may be the physical DPI of the display, the virtual DPI set via global GUI/font scale settings, or a combination of both.
 On some platforms, it may be impossible to change the border width at all, in which case this option will have no effect.

 *   `ui_tray_icon_visible` (`true` by default) whether to show an icon